michaelodusami/Yumex/README.md

 -   [✅] There will be a category of food associated with each post
 -   [✅] Users can only delete or edit posts if they created the posts
 -   [ ] When a user creates a post, they will be directed to the detail page
+-   [✅] Users must make an account to use the website and all information posted or commented will be refrenced by their account
+-   [✅] Users can only delete a post or comment if they are the ones who created it

 ## Video Walkthrough